You're not reading the most up-to-date report on the Midland pipeline explosion. To get the latest details, read here.

 A Network of Trouble

 With miles of pipeline running underneath Texas soil, danger lurks under the feet of unsuspecting citizens.
 These vast networks of pipelines carry highly flammable liquids and gas to multiple destinations.
 With thousands of pipeline accidents reported since 2010, billions of dollars have been lost and thousands of people have wrongfully killed, injured, or put at risk.
 It is the responsibility of the companies that own these pipelines to make sure they are properly maintained for safe operation.
-Companies that fail to do this must be held accountable for recklessly endangering the lives of their employees.

 Our Midland pipeline explosion lawyers hope for complete recovery for the victims of this accident.
 We also hope that authorities are able to determine the cause of the explosion soon.